 Multi-family housing - A building designed, built, rented, leased, let or hired out, to be occupied, or which is occupied as residences by three or more families living independently of each other.
 A structure or grouping of structures containing three or more dwellings on the same lot.
-The land underneath the structure(s) is not divided into separate lots.-(See section 2.2.110.)
+The land underneath the structure(s) is not divided into separate lots.
+(See section 2.2.110.)

 Residential Facility - A residential care facility, residential training facility, or residential treatment facility as defined by ORS 443.400, that is licensed by the Department of Human Services and provides residential care alone or in conjunction with treatment or training or a combination thereof for six (6) to fifteen (15) individuals who need not be related.
-Staff persons required to meet licensing requirements shall not be counted in the number of facility residents and need not be related to each other or to any other resident of the residential facility.
-A residential facility is defined under ORS 430.010 (for alcohol and drug abuse programs), ORS 443.400 (for persons with disabilities), and ORS 443.880; residential facilities provide housing and care for 6 to 15 individuals who need not be related.
+Staff persons required to meet licensing requirements shall not be counted in the number of facility residential facility is defined under ORS 430.010 (for alcohol and drug abuse programs), ORS 443.400 (for persons with disabilities), and ORS 443.880; residential facilities provide housing and care for 6 to 15 individuals who need not be related.
+Staff persons required to the residential facility is defined under ORS 430.880; residential facilities provide housing and care for 6 to 15 individuals who need not be related.
 Staff persons required to meet state licensing requirements are not counted in the number of facility residents and need not be related to each other or the residents.